gkkpch/platform-mp/README.md

 ```
 The script has 5 stages
 - Preparation
-- Kernel configuration (you can leave with <exit> if there is nothing to do)
+- Kernel configuration (you can leave with <exit> when there is nothing to do)
 - Kernel compilation
-- Backup the kernel configuration to the correct khadas/configs subfolder in the platform repo.
+- Backing up the kernel configuration to the correct khadas/configs subfolder in the platform repo.
 It will be picked from there with for the next kernel compile.
-- Copy the kernel .deb packages to the correct khadas/debs subfolder in the platform repo.
+- Copying the kernel .deb packages to the correct khadas/debs subfolder in the platform repo.
 These will be used by the Volumio build recipies.

 ## **Build the platform files** ##